HOMEGROUPS – Christ Church

 - Baptism of a young person or adult

-Baptism is sometimes called Christening.
-We usually have one Baptismal service each month which are normally arranged for Sunday mornings at 12:00pm, ie outside the Sunday morning service; however, we are equally happy to welcome your child and his/her family to join with us at our morning service.
+At present, we are waiting to appoint a new Rector so, for the time being Baptism (sometimes called Christening) of your baby or young child takes place during one of our Sunday Services.
+There is normally one Baptismal service each month; however, we are happy to discuss other arrangements.
 During the Baptism Preparation, we take parents through the service and show them the inside of our church; we point out little things like the font being near the door of a church because baptism is the entrance in to Christian Faith.
 We talk about the importance of choosing Godparents who will do their best to keep the promises.
-We take them through the promises, which can lead to some very interesting conversations!
+We take them through the promises, which can lead to some very interesting conversations.

 Following baptism, we give each child a candle, reminding them of their baptism, and that Jesus is the light of the world and that in baptism the child is brought from darkness of a sinful world into the light of Christ.
 Each family is invited to receive a Bible for their child; this is not given at the baptism but at a Sunday morning service, which they attend after the baptism, when they are welcomed into the family of the church.